 You can share your latest blog post, photos of arrangements you’ve created in the past week, fundraisers you’re participating in, or a coupon for 10% off your Valentine’s Day bundle.

-As we mentioned in the SEO section, your floral website won’t be able to rank without content.
+As we mentioned in an earlier floral marketing tip, your floral website won’t be able to rank without content.
 Content is the basis for ranking in results pages, so it’s important that it’s useful, informative, and beneficial to readers.

 When you create informational content that is over 2,000 words, you have the best chance of ranking highly in results pages.
 Writing at length about a topic allows Google to see that you’re a master in your field.